khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 - For size or weight, list least to greatest.
 For example, "Size: default, sm, md, lg" or "Weight: light, regular, bold".
 - Only use a property when an attribute should be explicitly configurable.

-<todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1040">Define what 'default' means for components<todo>
+<todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1040">Define what 'default' means for components</todo>

 Here are the standard properties and value ordering that can be used.
 If you need a property that isn't on the list, and it could be useful for other components, please create an issue or MR to add it.